gamemanual0/gm0/source/docs/hardware-basics/kit-and-hardware-guide/gobilda.rst

 Advantages
 ==========
 * goBILDA's :term:`low-side U-channel <Channel>` opens up many new possibilities due to its flexibility and compactness.
-  For example, one can now make a :term:`parallel plate drivetrain` without custom machining, or make custom width :term:`U-channel <Channel>`.
+For example, one can now make a :term:`parallel plate drivetrain <Parallel Plate Drivetrain>` without custom machining, or make custom width :term:`U-channel <Channel>`.
-* goBILDA also has :term:`ServoBlocks`
+* goBILDA also has :term:`Servoblocks`
   (identical to Actobotics other than hole pattern) which drastically increase servo life.
 * goBILDA has native large bore :term:`hex shaft <Shaft>` support